-Attendees must be in at least 9th grade.
+NON-DAYTON ATTENDEES: Attendees must be in at least 9th grade.
 No attendee may be over the age of 20.
-All attendees who are not students from Dayton High School must submit the permission form, signed by their principal, for approval to the dance sponsor/school administration at least two weeks prior to the dance.
+All attendees not students from Dayton High School must submit the permission form, signed by their principal, for approval to the dance sponsor/school administration at least two weeks before the dance.
 Tickets may not be purchased until the approval has been received by school administration.